 In just over a decade, I became a wife, mother, carer, widow and now I am a girlfriend again.
 A girlfriend who can wander around the markets with her boyfriend, enjoy a few days away and take delight in wearing a pair of cowgirl boots.

-That moment, dancing in the store in the boots with Darren was such a spontaneous, sparkly, joyful, carefree moment.
+That moment, dancing in the store in the boots was such a spontaneous, sparkly, joyful, carefree moment.

 I decided to mail order for the boots!